Maddocks A Level and IB Academic Scholarships

 Stephen Perse Foundation Award

-To apply for a Foundation award International applicants when registering via our online admissions portal will be given the opportunity to choose to apply for a scholarship - the scholarship form will then be made available in the checklist items.
+To apply for a Foundation award International applicants when registering via our online admissions portal will be given the opportunity to choose to apply for a scholarship.
+The scholarship form can be downloaded from the website.
 All applicants should submit a letter with their application form outlining what they have been doing and the contribution they have made.

 Applicants may wish to comment on any leadership roles they have taken and initiatives they have started.
 In order to provide as much detail as possible, applicants may also wish to provide a portfolio of evidence to include, for example, a reference from a club leader or teacher.
 The portfolio of evidence should be uploaded to the admissions portal.